-The find their way inside homes, garages and man-made structures when in pursuit of their next meal, or in the fall when they seek protective shelter to overwiner.
+The find their way inside homes, garages, and man-made structures when in pursuit of their next meal, or in the fall when they seek protective shelter to overwinter.
 As they prefer quiet and solitude, large wolf spider infestations are scarce and unlikely.

 While they are not aggressive, they will bite if handled, or if they are in close proximity to human skin and feel threatened.
 A bite from a wolf spider has been compared to a bee-sting or a pin prick.
 Their venom is not potent or fatal to humans.
 Bites have been known to cause swelling and redness around the bite mark, which can be relieved with application of an ice pack.
 If not taken care of properly, a wolf spider bite can lead to infection.

 The life span of wolf spiders varies by gender.
 Male spiders most often die with a year and do die shortly after mating with a female wolf spider.
 Female wolf spiders can live for many years.
 While male and female wolf spiders mate in the fall, females do not produce an egg cocoon until the following spring.
 Post mating, males die and females seek shelter to overwinter.
 Egg cocoons take about 1 month to hatch.
 Wolf spiderlings will grow to approximately half their full adult size by the fall, and will overwinter.
 By the next spring and summer periods, they will have fully matured into adult wolf spiders

 Like dock spiders, wolf spiders cause more fear and alarm due to their grand size and fierce looks.
 They pose no harm to people or property.

 Here are some helpful tips to help deter wolf spiders from your property: